Chart Color Schemes

 Population

-Population growth drivers in Waterford are above average based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Waterford are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Based on ABS population updates and AreaSearch validation, the estimated population of Waterford (Qld) as of Feb 2026 is around 6,399.
-This reflects an increase of 603 people since the 2021 Census, which reported a population of 5,796.
-The change is inferred from AreaSearch's estimate of 6,162 residents following examination of ABS ERP data release in June 2024 and validation of 19 new addresses since the Census date.
-This results in a density ratio of 1,023 persons per square kilometer, similar to averages across locations assessed by AreaSearch.
-Waterford's growth of 10.4% since the 2021 Census exceeded the SA3 area average (8.7%) and the national average.
-Interstate migration contributed approximately 67.0% of overall population gains during recent periods.
+As per AreaSearch's analysis of Australian Bureau of Statistics (ABS) population updates and new addresses validated by them, the suburb of Waterford (Qld)'s population is estimated to be around 5,837 as of May 2026.
+This figure represents an increase of 41 people from the 2021 Census total of 5,796.
+The change is inferred from AreaSearch's estimation of a resident population of 5,817 based on their examination of the latest Education Revolution Plan (ERP) data release by the ABS in June 2025, along with an additional 36 validated new addresses since the Census date.
+This results in a population density ratio of approximately 933 persons per square kilometer, which is relatively comparable to averages seen across other locations assessed by AreaSearch.
+Interstate migration contributed around 67.0% of overall population gains during recent periods for Waterford (Qld).

-For projections, AreaSearch adopts ABS/Geoscience Australia data released in 2024 with a base year of 2022 for each SA2 area.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
-Future population trends suggest a median increase is expected, with Waterford projected to grow by 556 persons to 2041, reflecting a gain of 3.8% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are used.
+However, these state projections lack age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 and based on 2022 data for each age cohort when utilising them.
+Future population trends indicate that Waterford (Qld) is expected to experience a population increase just below the median of statistical areas across the nation, with an anticipated growth of 314 persons by 2041 based on aggregated SA2-level projections.
+This reflects a total gain of approximately 5.0% over the 16-year period.

 Frequently Asked Questions - Population